sudheer-ranga/develop-guten-blocks/README.md

 This plugin provides easy way to develop WordPress gutenberg blocks.

-> Plugin comes ready with live reload and code splitting so that you don't have to worry about plugin slowing down the Gutenberg block.
+> Plugin comes ready with hot reload and code splitting so that you don't have to worry about plugin slowing down the Gutenberg block.

+**_Note: I have used npm 10.16.0 during development_**

 **How to Install the plugin**